On transverse $R$-covered minimal foliations: Introduction

 Observe that Theorem \ref{thm.one} means that the hypothesis of Theorem \ref{thm.three} are satisfied if there is a leaf of $\wcF_1$ which does not intersect every leaf of $\wcF_2$.

-Theorem \ref{thm.two} will follow from the following more general result which is proved in the last section.
+Theorem \ref{thm.two} is a consequence of the following more general result which is proved in the last section.
 The generalization consists of enlarging the class of manifolds from $T^1 S$ to circle bundles over hyperbolic surfaces.

-\begin{theorem} Suppose that $\cF_1, \cF_2$ are transverse foliations in a circle bundle over a hyperbolic surface.
+\begin{theorem} Suppose that $\cF_1, \cF_2$ are transverse foliations in a Seifert manifold.
 Suppose that $\cF_1, \cF_2$ are Anosov foliations and that $\cF_1$ does not contain Reeb surfaces of the intersection foliation $\cG$.
 Then $\cG$ is homeomorphic to the flow foliation of an Anosov flow. \end{theorem}

-Finally we make the following remark: If the foliations $\cF_i$ are produced by approximating the center stable and center unstable foliations of a partially hyperbolic diffeomorphism, then there cannot be any Reeb surfaces in leaves of $\cF_i$ \cite{FP2}.
-Hence the results above have consequences for the study of partially hyperbolic diffeomorphisms.
+Finally we make the following remark: If the foliations $\cF_i$ are produced by approximating the center stable and center unstable branching foliations of a partially hyperbolic diffeomorphism, then there cannot be any Reeb surfaces in leaves of $\cF_i$ \cite{FP2}.
+Hence the results above are relevant in the classification of partially hyperbolic diffeomorphisms\footnote{After this paper was submitted, some parts of this paper were used in the recent article \cite{FP4} to complete the classification of partially hyperbolic diffeomorphisms admitting only branching foliations with Gromov hyperbolic leaves.}.